codefuse-ai/Awesome-Code-LLM/README.md

 - "Rethinking Code Refinement: Learning to Judge Code Efficiency" [2024-10] [[paper](https://arxiv.org/abs/2410.22375)]

 - "Generating Energy-efficient code with LLMs" [2024-11] [[paper](https://arxiv.org/abs/2411.10599)]

+- "An exploration of the effect of quantisation on energy consumption and inference time of StarCoder2" [2024-11] [[paper](https://arxiv.org/abs/2411.12758)]

 ### Robustness